rreece/rreece.github.io/outline-of-philosophy/human-condition.md

 >   If rebirth is true, realistically we really have no hope.
 It is a hope-less doctrine. [^Williams2011]

 -   Williams converted to Catholicism!
 WTF!
+-   Where is there room for ambition in Buddhism?

 [^Williams2011]: @Williams_2011_On_converting_from_Buddhism_to_Catholicism_One\.